Hans von Tschammer und Osten: Early life

+Nazi Party career

+In 1929 he joined the Nazi Party and became a member of the Party's paramilitary organization, the SA, with the rank of SA-Standartenführer.
+In March 1932 he took over the leadership of the SA-Gruppe Mitte (Center Group) headquartered in Dessau and was promoted to SA-Gruppenführer.
+At the July 1932 German federal election, von Tschammer und Osten won a seat as a member of the German Reichstag from electoral constituency 10 (Magdeburg).
+He would retain this Reichstag seat until his death.

-Von Tschammer was named Reichskommissar für Turnen und Sport (Commissioner for Gym and Sports of the Reich) of the German Sports Office Deutscher Reichsausschuss für Leibesübungen (DRA) on 19 July 1933.
-Although he had been a relatively unknown figure in German sports, Von Tschammer saw as his goal the use of sports "to improve the morale and productivity of German workers."
+After Adolf Hitler's accession to power, von Tschammer was named Reichskommissar für Turnen und Sport (Reich Commissioner for Gym and Sports) of the German Sports Office Deutscher Reichsausschuss für Leibesübungen (DRA) in April 1933.
+Although he had been a relatively unknown figure in German sports, von Tschammer saw as his goal the use of sports "to improve the morale and productivity of German workers."
 Sporting skills were made a criterion for school graduation as well as a necessary qualification for certain jobs and admission to universities.

-After Adolf Hitler's accession to power, von Tschammer disbanded the DRA, branded as a "bourgeois entity", on 5 May 1933 (officially 10 May) and re-established it as a Nazi-oriented organization, the Deutscher Reichsbund für Leibesübungen (DRL).
+Von Tschammer disbanded the DRA, branded as a "bourgeois entity", on 5 May 1933 (officially 10 May).
+He was then elevated to Reichssportführer on 19 July and the whole sports sphere in Germany was placed under his control.
+In January 1934, he was named the head of the Sportamt (Sports Office) of Strength Through Joy, the Nazi recreational organization.
+He replaced the DRA with a Nazi-oriented organization, the Deutscher Reichsbund für Leibesübungen (DRL) on 27 July 1934, to serve as the official sports governing body of Nazi Germany.

 Von Tschammer was an active and able promoter of sports in Nazi Germany.
 He instituted the present-day German Football-Federation Cup.
 He also commissioned the publication of Sport und Staat (Sports and State), a massive four-volume Nazi propaganda report on the organized sports activities in the Third Reich.
 Sport und Staat was made by Arno Breitmeyer and Hitler's personal photographer Heinrich Hoffmann.
 This lavishly illustrated work had many pictures and information about the various Nazi organizations, i.e. SA, NSKK, Bund Deutscher Mädel, Hitler Jugend, etc. Printed in 1934 by the publishing house of the German Sports Aid Funds, a branch of the DRL, only volume one and two of a planned series of four volumes were published.